WestfieldSHS/MiguelB-CS50P/0-FunctionsVariables/0-FunctionsVariables.md

 ## Dictionary of Terms

-1. Compilation
+1. Compilation - converting python code to byte code.
-2. Interpretation
+2. Interpretation - refers to how the code is executed.
-3. Terminal
+3. Terminal - text based interface.
-4. Function
+4. Function - a named, reusable block of code.
-5. Argument
+5. Argument - actual value passed into the function.
-6. Parameter
+6. Parameter - defined variable in the function's declaration, used as a placeholder for data.
-7. Documentation
+7. Documentation - materials that define, explain, or instruct on how code works.
-8. Comments
+8. Comments - non-executable text annotations within the code that are ignored by the interpreter.
-9. Variables
+9. Variables - stores data
-10. Strings
+10. Strings - a data type which contains words.
-11. Interger
+11. Integer - a data type which contains a whole number. can be negative or positive.
-12. Float
+12. Float - a data type which contains a decimal.
-13. Parenthasis
+13. Parenthesis - curved brackets, '()', used for functions.
-14. Square Brackets
+14. Square Brackets - '[]', used for lists, dictionaries, etc.
-15. format string
+15. format string - commonly referred to as f-strings, they have placeholders in their string for variables.
-16. Define
+16. Define - attached to the start of function definitions.
-17. Variable scope
+17. Variable scope - the region of code where a variable can be accessed.
-18. return (value)
+18. return (value) - used to end a function and return a result.

 ## Problems